Eliza Allen (Tennessee): Death

-Before her death, she asked that her letters and papers were burned, all images of her destroyed, and that she be buried in an unmarked grave.
+Before her death, she asked that her letters and papers be burned, all images of her destroyed, and that she be buried in an unmarked grave.
 She died on March 3, 1861, of stomach cancer.
 She was interred at the Gallatin Cemetery.
 Eliza and Elmore were buried together near their youngest daughter, Susie Miller Douglass.
 Her gravesite remained unmarked for 100 years.
 Nothing in her handwriting has been found.

 In response to rumors of Allen's character after her death, Josephus C. Guild of Gallatin states that Allen "was a modest, retiring lady from her early youth until her death.
 There was not, nor is there now [anyone who] believed that Houston's wife was guilty of any impropriety, or ever in her intercourse, either before or after her marriage, did anything affecting her unsullied honor."
 He mentioned governors, a judge, generals, and a colonel who "sympathized with her in her misfortune".